hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 The `toml` credentials file defines user details and the JSON-RPC methods they can access.

-!!! example "Sample Credentials File"
+!!! example "Sample credentials file"

     ```toml
     [Users.username1]